IDMNYU/InteractiveInstallation_Spring19_Bennett/Roundtable.md

 <li>What is the interface?
 What is controlling this system?</li>
 <li> What are the inputs?
 Describe these in detail, with visual sketches or examples.</li>
 <li> What are the outputs?
 Describe these in detail, with visual sketches or examples.</li>
+<li> What other projects, pieces, issues, problems, phenomena are inspiring or influencing your project?
+Are there related projects/pieces out there already?
+What are they?
+Give context to your idea, outside of your own head. </li>
+<li> What media will you be using or creating? </li>
 </ul>

 After generating the above material, you must also then prepare a 4 minute (total) presentation of your ideas to give to the class.
 Upload the presentation material to your process site.
 You do not have to present from your Process site.
 Rather, the documents from the presentation must be documented on your process site.